 Textbooks will be issued to each student for use during the academic year, but they remain the property of the school.
 A one-time book deposit of \$175.00 is required upon enrollment to the school and is refunded when the student graduates or withdraws from the school as long as all textbooks have been returned in good condition each year.
-If a student misplaces a book, he or she will be charged for the full replacement cost of the book, which is significantly more than the per-book deposit amount.
+If any book is not returned at the end of the year in good condition, the full deposit is retained by the school.
 (Students may also be charged a return fee by the reception desk to return assigned textbooks found by staff on the campus.).
 Deposit is due when you submit your completed registration packet to the school.
 Financial assistance for book deposits is available in certain circumstances.
 Please speak with the Headmaster or School Office staff for information.